Man City consider Jonny Evans and Caglar Soyuncu

 Live on

-The pair have been superb for the Foxes during an impeccable start to the season under Brendan Rodgers that has put them second in the Premier League table after 12 games.
+The pair have been superb for the Foxes during an impressive start to the season under Brendan Rodgers that has put them second in the Premier League table after 12 games.

 City are fourth - a point behind Leicester and nine behind league-leaders Liverpool - after having injury problems at centre-back and failing to sign a replacement for Vincent Kompany in the summer.